 In this example, scia Systems GmbH has applied IBF to mirrors provided by the NASA Goddard Space Center (see Fig. 2).
 The IBF is performed by scanning a focused ion beam (FWHM < 10 mm) in a meander-like path across the mirror surface, varying the dwell time over each location to remove precisely the amount of material needed to correct form errors.
 The removal rate of the beam is determined not only by the material and ion beam energy, but also on the angle of incidence of the ion beam. (see Fig. 3).
 Due to this angular dependency of removal, the contour of the mirror must be taken into account.
 Based on the measured form error distribution and the mirror contour, the dwell time map can be calculated.

-Sample mirrors from NASA were treated by IBF using a scia Trim 200 Ion Beam Figuring system.
-In Figure 4 the pre-IBF error distribution is shown on the top, and the post-IBF on the bottom.
+Sample mirrors from NASA were treated by IBF using a scia Trim 200 ion beam figuring system.
+The pre-IBF error distribution is shown below on the left, and the post-IBF on the right (see Fi.
+4).
 The RMS residual error after a single IBF step can be reduced by a factor of more than 14 and values in the single-digit nanometer range can be achieved.

 By applying a second IBF step with smaller ion beam size the remaining residual error can be reduced even further.